n-powell/went-to-bali-mwahaha/README.md

 ## Description

+_A left behind project with a lot of issues._

 _This is a e-commerce site for a variety of products.
 Users can view products and add them to their cart session.
 Admins can create, read, update, and delete products._

-_Update.
-Paperclip is now being used for file upload.
+_**Update** Paperclip is now being used for file upload.
 This attribute is now required for new product creation, as it validates upon new product create.
 Please have image ready if you are inputting new product._

 E-commerce site.
 Uses `bcrypt` and `materialize`.